Beauty books for experimental makeup, wellness and more

 Work by some of the great masters of makeup is on display here, including Serge Lutens, Tyen, and Peter Philips, as captured through the lens of photographers like Irving Penn, Guy Bourdin, and Richard Burbridge.

 Carlijn Jacobs is not a makeup artist, but her first book Mannequins is a must-have for any devotee to the craft.
-Jacobs has produced some of the most innovative beauty photography of our era, with colourful, surrealist imagery that is evocative of Guy Bordian's best shots but reworked for our more cosmetically-experimental time.
+Jacobs has produced some of the most innovative beauty photography of our era, with colourful, surrealist imagery that is evocative of Guy Bordian's best shots but reworked for our more cosmetically experimental time.

-Mannequins is a stylish, but probing, look at popular culture's fetishization of beauty.
+Mannequins is a stylish, but probing, look at popular culture's fetishisation of beauty.
 Stiff-limed mannequins are styled as if they were breathing models for a series of glossy, uncanny shots.
 To create the looks, Jacobs worked with some of the most innovative artists in the industry, including hair stylist Sarah Jo Palmer, nail artist Sylvie Macmillan, and makeup artist Bea Sweet.

 Tomihiro Kono's cotton-candy coloured wigs are a sweet treat for the eyes.
 His book Personas 111 showcases some of his most delectable creations, from wavy platinum locks to cobalt blue mullets.

-The wigs are all modeled by photographer Cameron Lee Phan, who looks like a different character in each image.
+The wigs are all modelled by photographer Cameron Lee Phan, who looks like a different character in each image.
 The result is a catalogue that demonstrates the particular power hair has in shaping our perception of an individual’s character.

 ‘Wearing a wig also enables us an instant transformation,’ Kono writes in the book.
 ‘It is fun to create multiple characters that exist in ourselves – it is almost like choosing your outfit of the day from your wardrobe.’